Travel

 If for some reason there is no one there to meet you (extremely rare), proceed as follows:

 The fastest, least tiring, and cheapest (unless yours is a large group) method to get from Accra to Nalerigu is by air.
-African World Airlines and PassionAir are private airlines that operate daily between Accra and Tamale, which is only two-and-a-half hours from Nalerigu.
+African World Airlines and PassionAir are private airlines that operate daily between Accra and Tamale, which is then only a two-and-a-half hour drive from Nalerigu.

 Once we know your arrival and departure dates between your home and Accra, we will schedule your in-country flight on AWA and purchase the tickets; you will reimburse us upon your arrival in Accra.
 We will arrange for someone to take you to the airport for this flight.
 Someone from Nalerigu will pick you up at the Tamale airport and bring you to Nalerigu, as well as take you back at the time of your departure.

-To know the current airfare for this flight (usually around 190USD roundtrip), ask Francis Ackom and he will make these arrangements for you.
+To know the current airfare for this flight (usually around 280USD roundtrip), ask Francis Ackom and he will make these arrangements for you.

 The electrical current in Ghana is 220 volts; in the U.S. the current is 110/120 volts.
 Plugging a 110v device into a 220v outlet will instantly fry it.
 Always carefully check any appliances or electronic devices for compatibility before plugging them into a 220v outlet.